Gratitude Challenge Day 0: Start a Gratitude Journal

 - Do some initial decorations for your gratitude journal as you await Day 1’s task tomorrow!

 You can do some craft work like the gratitude journal examples I’ve shared above.
-You can copy the inspirational quotes on gratitude from PE.
-You can jot your initial reflections on gratitude as you embark on this challenge.
-If you prefer to keep it plain and simple for now, that’s an option too.
-You can also drop by your local bookstore to get a ready-made scrapbook for your journal.
+You can write some gratitude quotes.
+You can jot down your initial reflections on gratitude as you embark on this challenge.
+If you prefer to keep it plain and simple for now, that’s an option too. 🙂 You can also drop by your local bookstore to get a ready-made scrapbook for your journal.
 Simple and easy!

 If yours is an online blog, pick up a nice template and customize your blog a bit.
 Do whatever works for you!

 - After you are done, take a picture (or screenshot if yours is a soft copy) of your journal and share it in the comments section below!
 Share a picture even if your journal is plain and simple; that in itself makes a statement, trust me. 😉 (The comments section has a built-in image upload function.
 Simply click the little image icon on the bottom left of the comment box.)

 You will be using your gratitude journal for the next 14 days and for the weeks/months/years after the challenge ends, so create it with pride!
 During the 14 days, you will be jotting your daily task findings and reflections, as well as to record things you are grateful for.
 More on that tomorrow! 🙂